thetestspecimen/notebooks/datasets/rock_paper_scissors/README.md

 # Rock - Paper - Scissors

-This dataset is a selection of the original "rock paper scissors" dataset as detailed in the references section below.
+These datasets are a selection of the original "rock paper scissors" dataset as detailed in the references section below.

-The dataset contains a total of **600 images** corresponding to:
+The first dataset (rock_paper_scissors.zip) is intended to be a light balanced dataset and contains a total of **600 images** corresponding to:

 * 'Rock' (200 images)

 * 'Paper' (200 images)

 * 'Scissors' (200 images)

+The second dataset (rock_paper_scissors_712.zip + rock_paper_scissors_712.z01) is intended to be a full, but balanced, dataset and contains a total of **2136 images** corresponding to:

+* 'Rock' (712 images)

+* 'Paper' (712 images)

+* 'Scissors' (712 images)

 All image are taken on a green background with relatively consistent lighting and white balance.